-- 1.1 Review the corporate FPR report (appendix A) as at 31 August 2021 with regard to overall performance against the Croydon Renewal Plan.
-Noting areas of good performance and those of concern. - 1.2 Note the progress made, and areas of concern, against programmes and projects in relation to milestones, deliverables and issues.
+1.1 Review the Finance, Performance & Risk report (appendix A) as of 31 October 2021(unless otherwise stated) with regard to overall performance against the Croydon Renewal Plan.
+Note areas of good performance and those of concern.

-- 1.3 Note the progress made against savings and growth targets as identified in the Croydon Renewal Plan.
-More detail on this area can be found in Table 2a of the Financial Monitoring Report also being presented at this Cabinet meeting. - 1.4 That Cabinet identify areas of performance within the FPR report (appendix A) where they require deeper analysis and benchmarking (where applicable) to be presented in the next FPR report at the 15 November Cabinet for discussion and action.
+- 1.2 Note the progress made, and areas of concern, against programmes and projects in relation to milestones, deliverables and issues. - 1.3 Note the progress made, and areas of concern against savings and growth targets as identified in the Croydon Renewal Plan.
+More detail on this area can be found in Table 2a of the Financial Monitoring Report also being presented at this Cabinet meeting. - 1.4 That Cabinet identify areas of performance within the FPR report (appendix A) where they require deeper analysis to be presented at a future Cabinet for discussion and action.